Moduli spaces of principal bundles on singular varieties: Semistable reduction for singular principal -bundles

 Now let us consider the relative case.
 Let $f:X\to S$ be a flat, projective morphism of $k$-schemes of finite type with integral geometric fibers.
 Assume that $k$ has characteristic zero and fix a polynomial $P$.

 \begin{Thm} Let us fix a faithful representation $\rho\colon G \to {\rm GL}(V)$ of the reductive algebraic group $G$.

-\begin{enumerate} \item There exists a projective moduli space $M^{\rho}_{X/S, P}\to S$ for $S$-flat families of semistable singular principal $G$-bundles on $X\to S$ such that for all $s\in S$ the restriction $\A |_{X_s}$ has Hilbert polynomial $P$. \item If the fibres of $f$ are Gorenstein and there exists a $G$-invariant non-degenerate quadratic form on $V$ then this moduli space contains a closed subscheme $M^{\rho, h}_{X/S, P}\to S$ of degree $0$ semistable singular principal $G$-bundles.
-This scheme parameterizes only honest singular principal $G$-bundles. \end{enumerate} \end{Thm}
+\begin{enumerate} \item There exists a projective moduli space $M^{\rho}_{X/S, P}\to S$ for $S$-flat families of semistable singular principal $G$-bundles on $X\to S$ such that for all $s\in S$ the restriction $\A |_{X_s}$ has Hilbert polynomial $P$. \item Let $P$ correspond to sheaves of degree $0$.
+If the fibres of $f$ are Gorenstein and there exists a $G$-invariant non-degenerate quadratic form $\varphi$ on $V$ then $M^{\rho}_{X/S, P}\to S$ parameterizes only honest singular principal $G$-bundles. \end{enumerate} \end{Thm}

 The first part of this theorem follows directly from the above corollary (rewritten in the relative setting).
 The second part is a direct consequence of Proposition \ref{honest}.
 Since proof in the relative setting is essentially the same as usual (cf. \cite[Theorem 4.3.7]{HL}) we skip the details.